MTTMystic/SysProg/hw0.md

 *ptr = 'J';
 ```

+The character array is read-only after initialization, hence segfault when attempting to modify it

 7. What does `sizeof("Hello\0World")` return?

 ```c
 // Your answer here
 ```
+5

 8. What does `strlen("Hello\0World")` return?

 ```c
 // Your answer here
 ```
+4

 9. Give an example of X such that `sizeof(X)` is 3.

 ```c
 // Your code here
 ```
+char * X = “hi”

 10. Give an example of Y such that `sizeof(Y)` might be 4 or 8 depending on the machine.

 ```c
 // Your code here
 ```
+int Y = 3

 ### Chapter 3